sgan81/apfs-fuse/README.md

 The device has to be the one containing the APFS container.
 If a container contains more than one volume, the volume can be specified by the `-v` option.

+If a volume is encrypted, the apfs-fuse command will prompt for a password.

 ### Unmount a drive
 ```
 fusermount -u <mount-directory>